Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The five-year survival rate for more advanced (Stage III or IV) childhood Burkitt lymphoma ranges from about 80 to 90 percent.

-Diffuse large B-cell lymphoma occurs more often in adolescents than in children.
+Diffuse large B-cell lymphoma occurs more often in teens than in children.
 It is a type of B-cell non-Hodgkin lymphoma that grows quickly in the lymph nodes.
-The spleen, liver, bone marrow, or other organs are also often affected.
+It also often affects the spleen, liver, bone marrow, or other organs.

 Treatment for childhood diffuse large B-cell lymphoma is generally the same as for Burkitt lymphoma.